tf2pickup-pl/docs.tf2pickup.pl/docs/discord-server-setup.md

   - `#bot-notifications` - moderation notification sent by the Discord due to a community setup are sent there along with the all Discord bot notifications such us updates or outages,
   - `#moderation-spam` - a separate channel for the Discord administration letting them execute commands privately without having to spam an admin discussion channel,
   - `#pickup-notifications` - all skill changes, force-closed games, (un)bans, role changes get logged there,
+  - `#ticket-history` - all Ticket Tool logs and ticket logs are sent there,
   - `#admins` - private admin discussion channel,
   - `Admin` (voice channel) - private admin discussion voice channel.